Nyron

 npx @nyron/cli push-tag

-# 4. Create GitHub release (skip tag creation with -n)
+# 4. Create GitHub release (use -n since tag already exists)

 npx @nyron/cli release -n